Recognizing Politically-Biased Social Science

 Bad hypothesis.
 In my view, this effort was misguided out the gate.
 There is extensive literature on how political biases manifest in the social sciences.
 Biases in replication are nowhere to be found in that literature.

 Bad hypothesis, badly tested.
 Reinero et al’s findings were based on a sample of studies too small to detect any left/right differences in replication even if they exist.
 Their total pool was 194 studies.
 However, no one ever predicted political bias on apolitical studies, so all apolitical studies should be thrown out as irrelevant.
 The relevant sample is the left- and right-slanted articles.
-Their graduate student coders identified 39 liberal studies and eight conservative ones.
-Eight is so low a number as to be meaningless.
+Their graduate student coders identified 20 left-leaning studies and eight right-leaning ones.
 Their paid coders identified six liberal and four conservative studies.
-Again, these numbers are so small that anything produced on their basis is meaningless.
+These numbers are so small that anything produced on their basis is meaningless.

 They Only Conducted One Study